Supporto iBreviary

 Psalm Prayer

-Christ Jesus, you have risen from the dead, alleluia.
+Christ Jesus, you are risen from the dead, alleluia.

 Let the heavens and the earth rejoice, alleluia.